fbpx

 Resilient flooring is about flexibility and durability.
 It allows you to achieve the design you are desiring, like the look of tile or hardwood floors, often as a much more affordable option.

 Every homeowner wants flooring that can withstand heavy traffic, scratches and is durable to last many years in pristine condition.
 That’s where luxury vinyl flooring comes into play.
-The popularity of luxury vinyl flooring has blossomed in recent years with the advancement of engineering capabilities and its incredible design capabilities.
+The popularity of luxury vinyl flooring has blossomed in recent years with the advancement of its incredible engineering and design capabilities.
+Here are our top 3 types of resilient flooring:

 Flexible luxury vinyl flooring should be installed on a completely flat subfloor.
-Even though flexible luxury vinyl allows for easier flooring changes due to its affordability and ease of installation, we do recommend professional installation.
+Even though it allows for easier flooring changes due to its affordability and ease of installation, we do recommend professional installation.

 Rigid Luxury Vinyl Tile Flooring